Robots-On-Ice/www.robotsonice.com/pages/call-for-activities.md

 ### Call for Robots

-We are looking for roboticists to join us at [Winterlodge](https://winterlodge.com/) to show off their robots.
+We are looking for roboticists to join us at [Yerba Buena Ice Skating & Bowling Center in San Francisco](https://www.skatebowl.com) to show off their robots.

 The goal is to have fun and highlight some of the challenges of the low friction environment as well as entertain the spectators who are watching.
 Robotic performances or demonstrations can also be considered if they will be of interest to attendees to watch.